leonardodeborba/meta-front-end-developer-professional-certificate/1-introduction-to-front-end-development/my-notes.md

 ### File Transfer Protocol (FTP)

 - Used to transfer files from a local computer to a server.
-- The data is transfered insecurely (different from SFTP)
+- The data is transfered insecurely (different from SFTP).
 - Requires an FTP Server and an FTP Client.

 ### Secure Shell Protocol (SSH)